AgrawalVi/SweetBeasts/README.md

   `@/schemas` - contains a sole file `index.ts` with all the zod schemas for any forms used throughout the application

+  `@/utils` - contains any utility logic that is used.
+Usually a ts file that will be somewhat static to the context.

 ## Libraries being used and for what purpose:

 ### [Next.js](https://nextjs.org/docs)